ashdunn/b5/README.md

 * A throw a bomb to you.

 - [ ] Ending 2
-* Talk to B: "The light bulb is broken, can you help that guy fix it?"
+* Talk to C: "The light bulb is broken, can you help that guy fix it?"
-* B: "Alright.
+* C: "Alright.
 I'll take a look at that."
-* B go to the light switch and try to turn on, and then turn off  the light.
+* C go to the light switch and try to turn on, and then turn off  the light.
 * Disable the space light controller.
 B and C go back to sofa and watch TV

 **Alternative ending**: The user can press spacebar to turn the light back on, which will then cause the character assigned to the light to go turn it back off.